Oil prices drop more than 5% after Trump sends peace plan

-TOKYO: Brent crude oil, the global market benchmark, dropped close to 6 per cent on Wednesday (Mar 25) after US President Donald Trump sent a peace plan to Iran.
+TOKYO: Brent crude oil, the global market benchmark, dropped close to 6 per cent on Wednesday (Mar 25) after reports that US President Donald Trump sent a peace plan to Iran.

 At around 12.30am GMT, a barrel of Brent crude was down 5.92 per cent at US$98.30.
 Benchmark US oil contract, West Texas Intermediate, was down 5.01 per cent at US$87.72.